Priceline vs Hotwire for Hotels — Which Blind Booking Site Saves More

 Yes, sometimes.
 Not always.
 The accuracy is inconsistent enough that treating these tools as definitive is a mistake I’ve made and won’t repeat.

-The most well-known reveal tools include RoomRevealer, the Pricewire Chrome extension, and community databases on BetterBidding.
-Each uses a different approach.
+The most well-known options include RoomRevealer, the Pricewire Chrome extension, and the community databases over at BetterBidding — a forum where users report which hotel they actually got after booking, building a crowd-sourced record over time.
 RoomRevealer cross-references amenity combinations and neighborhood pins to suggest likely hotel matches.
 Pricewire scrapes publicly visible booking data to match blind listings to known properties.
-BetterBidding is a forum where users report which hotel they got after booking, building a crowd-sourced database over time.
+Each takes a different approach, and none of them is perfect.

-These tools work best in cities where there aren’t many hotels matching a given star rating and amenity profile.
-If you’re looking at a 4-star Hot Rate in a mid-size city with only three 4-star hotels downtown, the reveal math is pretty easy.
-If you’re searching in New York City for a 3-star property in Midtown, you’re guessing among dozens of candidates.
+These tools work best in cities where not many hotels match a given star rating and amenity profile.
+If you’re looking at a 4-star Hot Rate in a mid-size city with only three 4-star hotels downtown, the reveal math is pretty straightforward.
+If you’re searching in New York City for a 3-star property in Midtown, you’re guessing among dozens of candidates — the tools get noisy fast.

-I’ve had reveal tools identify the correct hotel correctly about 60 to 70 percent of the time in smaller markets.
+I’ve had reveal tools correctly identify the hotel maybe 60 to 70 percent of the time in smaller markets.
 In major metros, that drops considerably.
 Use them to set expectations, not as guarantees.
-And remember — even if the tool correctly identifies the hotel, the booking terms don’t change.
+And remember — even if the tool nails the hotel, the booking terms don’t change.
 You still can’t cancel.

-One practical use for reveal tools: if the suggested hotel has genuinely bad recent reviews — not old complaints, but recent patterns of cleanliness issues or broken amenities — that’s worth knowing before you commit.
+One practical use for reveal tools: if the suggested property has genuinely bad recent reviews — not old complaints, but recent patterns of cleanliness issues or broken amenities — that’s worth knowing before you commit $150 to a mystery.
 I’ve passed on two bookings after reveal tools pointed to properties with consistent 2-star recent reviews on TripAdvisor.
-The discount wasn’t worth the risk.
+The discount wasn’t worth the risk either time.

 The Verdict — Which Platform Wins